 8. Citronella (Cymbopogon nardus)

-- Citronella Mosquito plants (Citrosa Geranium) are a NATURAL mosquito repellant for your yard, patio, pool area, front porch, or driveway
+- Citronella Mosquito plants (Citrosa Geranium) are a beautiful plant for your yard, patio, pool area, or garden

-- These lemony-scented citronella plants keep an area up to 10 square feet virtually mosquito free.
-They require little tending and grow to about 4 feet...
+- These lemony-scented citronella plants cover an area up to 10 square feet.
+They require little tending and grow to about 4 feet high if the season...

 If you’re in the market for products that repel gnats, you’ve undoubtedly stumbled upon citronella candles, repellent, etc.